golemhq/golem/docs/source/golem_public_api/webdriver-class.md

 #### **wait_for_element_not_present**(element, timeout) <small>[Golem]</small>

-Wait for element present in the DOM
+Wait for element not present in the DOM

 Args:
 * element: an element tuple, a CSS string or a WebElement object